AnasBrital98/Regression-analysis/README.md

 * [Gradient Descent By Wikipedia](https://en.wikipedia.org/wiki/Gradient_descent) .
 * [Polynomial Regression by Wikipedia](https://en.wikipedia.org/wiki/Polynomial_regression) .
 * Forgive me guys if I make some typos, my English is not very good, I'm doing my best .
-* and finally a special Thanks to Wikipedia team for the Amazing work they doing ❤️.
+* and finally a special Thanks to Wikipedia team for the Amazing work they are doing ❤️.